Wycoin/cli/README.md

    0.1.0

 COMMANDS:
-     create, c, login  create a new account balance, b        complete a task on the list transfer, t       create a new transfer
+     create, login, c  create a new account balance, b        complete a task on the list transfer, t       create a new transfer